peteroupc/peteroupc.github.io/bernsupp.md

 1. _If f(0) = 0 or f(1) = 0 or both, then f is bounded above by a polynomial g(x) in Bernstein form whose coefficients are in the interval [0, 1], such that g(0) = f(0) and g(1) = f(1) whenever 0 or 1, respectively, is in the domain of f._
 2. _If f(0) = 1 or f(1) = 1 or both, then f is bounded below by another polynomial just described._
+3. _f meets condition 2 of Lemma 1._

 It is suspected that the conditions in Proposition 3 are necessary and sufficient for _f_(_&lambda;_) to be strongly simulable.